snabbdom/snabbdom/README.md

 #### Delayed properties

 You can specify properties as being delayed.
-Whenver these properties change the change is not applied until after the next frame.
+Whenever these properties change the change is not applied until after the next frame.

 ```javascript